In this post, we share the seven secrets to writing happy characters without boring your audience.

 [Suggested reading: 29 Ways To Write About Happiness]

 So, how do we write about these happy characters without putting our audience to sleep?
+How do get the characterisation right?
 We can’t just say that he or she was happy.
 We have to show the happiness.

 7 Secrets To Writing Happy Characters Without Boring Your Audience